microsoft/vscode-docs/docs/supporting/faq.md

 However, when launching from your platform's user interface (for example, the VS Code icon in the macOS dock), you normally are not running in the context of a shell and you don't have access to those environment settings.
 This means that depending on how you launch VS Code, you may not have the same environment.

 To work around this, when launched via a UI gesture, VS Code will start a small process to run (or "resolve") the shell environment defined in your `.bashrc` or `.zshrc` files.
-If, after 10 seconds, the shell environment has still not been resolved, VS Code will abort the "resolve" process, launch without your shell's environment settings, and you will see the following error:
+If, after 10 seconds, the shell environment has still not been resolved or resolving failed for any other reason, VS Code will abort the "resolve" process, launch without your shell's environment settings, and you will see an error like the following:

 ![Shell environment startup error](images/faq/shell-env-error.png)

-The easiest way to investigate delays in your startup file is to:
+If the error indicates that resolving your shell environment takes long, the easiest way to investigate this is to:

 * Open your shell's startup file (for example, in VS Code by typing `~/.bashrc` or `~/.zshrc` in quick open).
 * Selectively comment out potentially long running operations.